 Born in Endicott, New York, John Lewis Hart graduated from Endicott High School in 1949.
 He served his military time in Korea, and during this period, he published his first drawing in Stars and Stripes.
 Demobilized in 1953, he began collaborations with the Saturday Evening Post, Collier's and Bluebook.
 Johnny Hart is best known for his comic strip 'B.C.', about humorous life in the stone age which started its run in newspapers on 17 February, 1958.

-Johnny Hart was an author who mixed dazzling humor and hilarious originality.
+Johnny Hart was an author who mixed dazzling and often sarcastic humor and hilarious originality.
 In 1981, Hart received the National Cartoonists Society's Elzie Segar Award for his work.
 Hart converted to fundamentalist Christianity in the later years of his life and drawing career, which led to more controversial cartoons and subsequent criticism.
-John Hart worked on his B.C. comic strip up until the day he died in April 2007, AD.
-The strip is continued his grandsons Mason and Mick Mastroiani and his daughters Patti Pomeroy and Perri Hart.
+John Hart worked on his 'B.C.' comic strip up until the day he died in April 2007, AD.
+The strip is continued his grandsons Mason and Mick Mastroianni and his daughters Patti Pomeroy and Perri Hart.